When people ask him if he is a painter, sculptor, illustrator, designer, writer or mentor, L. Robert Stanfield answers; “Yes!”

 During his formal training at the Savannah College of Art and Design in the 1980s, he studied materials and techniques across a wide range of disciplines and then returned to his studio to merge them into what is commonly known as “mixed media” art.
 Developed over the past three decades, his body of work has been described as “autobiographical” and “having a language of its own.”

-The Karis Art Gallery show features the title piece, “Sea of Dreams,” a table L. Robert created using his layering technique.
+“Sea of Dreams,” a table L. Robert created using his layering technique.
 He explains: “This technique gives three-dimensional depth to color, inspired by van Gogh’s use of thick paint.
 Using shimmering metallics and a clear gloss finish results in diverting and reflecting the light, leaving a ‘wet’ look to the surface of the work.”

 Art speaks to the viewer as words cannot, in shapes and color.
 In virtually all of his work, L. Robert incorporates his trademark: a sphere, typically red, that symbolizes the self — both the artist and the viewer.